MehmetMHY/cha/README.md

 - **Chat History Management**: Save, load, and search through your past conversations.
 - **Local Configuration**: Customize Cha's behavior through local configuration files.
 - **Interactive File Editor**: Edit files with AI assistance using `!v`.
 Select files, make AI-powered edits, view diffs, and access shell for testing.
 - **Export Responses to Files**: Export model responses to files.
 In interactive mode, use the export command to export the latest response.
 Use `all` for all responses in the history.
-Add the `single` argument to save the whole response as one file instead of extracting code blocks (e.g., `single` or `all single`).
+Add the `single` argument to save the whole response as one file instead of extracting code blocks (e.g. `single` or `all single`).
 - **Export Chat History**: Export your entire chat conversation as JSON (default) or as a readable text file with timestamps, platform/model information, and clear user/bot formatting using the `!w` command (use `!w text` or `!w txt` for text format).

 ## Dependencies